 That’s not some small amount that you can absorb.
 Your family can’t afford to come up with this massive amount of money for repairing the damage done by someone else’s dog—and, frankly, you shouldn’t have to.
 Under New Jersey law, victims of dog bites can recover money damages for their injuries.

 A dog bite is a matter of negligence.
 The dog’s owner is legally responsible for controlling the animal.
 By not doing so, the owner of the dog was negligent.

 With proper precautions on the part of the dog’s owner, dog bites are “largely preventable,” the American Pediatric Surgical Nurses Association reported—particularly when young children are the victims.

 New Jersey law allows for individuals who are harmed through the negligence of others to seek financial compensation.
 If you fail to exercise your legal rights, you may find your physical recovery limited by your financial resources to pay for treatment.
 And that will affect you for the rest of your life, especially if you have to deal with chronic painchronic pain, loss of function, disfigurement, and other long-term dog bite consequences.

 Liability, or legal fault for an accident, typically falls on the owner of a dog that bites.
 However, depending on the circumstances of your bite, you may also have a case against any of the following parties:

 Determining liability isn’t always clear-cut.
 What if the dog that bites you was visiting the property of another homeowner?
-What if the bite happened in a public place, like a park, or out on the street as you were walking or jogging?
+What if the bite happened in a public place, like a park, or on the street as you were jogging?